webgriffe/swarm-cron/README.md

 # Swarm Cron

-This tool allows to schedule cron jobs using existing services running on Docker Swarm and making sure that a `docker stack deploy` does not interrupt a runnning cron job.
+This tool allows to schedule cron jobs using existing services running on Docker Swarm and making sure that a `docker stack deploy` does not interrupt a running cron job.

 ## Usage